cortiz116/WikiWebCrawler/readme.txt

 then uses the Wikipedia API and a web scraper to create a chain of links, creating a sort of digital version of the Six Degrees of Separation theory or Six Degrees of Kevin Bacon game.

-# Required libraries
+# Required libraries (bs4 and wikipediaapi were installed via pip in Netpod VM)
-wikipediaapi
 random
 requests
-bs4
 tkinter
 re
+bs4
+wikipediaapi

 Created using PyCharm 2023.3.2
+Tested in PyCharm 2022.1.1 in Netpod VM

 # Data Structure